-٦ I have received and have read and understand the Volunteer/Student Code of Conduct/ Handbook

-- I have received, read and understood the school's Safeguarding Policy - I have received, read and understand 'Keeping Children Safe in Education Part 1" (Dfe) - I have received, read and understood the school's Behaviour Policy - I have received, read and understand the School's Security Policy - I have received, read and understand the School's Confidentiality Policy - I have received, read and understand the following Risk Assessments: Manual Handling, Working at Height, Classroom. - I have undertaken the online Basic Safeguarding and 'Prevent' (anti-extremism) training - I agree to support the School's Aims - I agree to sign in and out in the visitor book on every visit to the school. - I agree to wear the visitor badge issued by the school at all times whilst working on the school premises. - I agree to treat information obtained from being a volunteer in school as strictly confidential - I consent to photographs in which my image appears being used on the school website and Twitter feed and understand that I can withdraw this consent at any time.
+An Enhanced Disclosure & Barring Service (DBS) check has been undertaken I have received and have read and understand the Volunteer/Student Code of Conduct/ Handbook I have received, read and understood the school's Safeguarding Policy I have received, read and understand 'Keeping Children Safe in Education Part 1" (Dfe) I have received, read and understood the school's Behaviour Policy I have received, read and understand the School's Security Policy I have received, read and understand the School's Confidentiality Policy I have received, read and understand the following Risk Assessments: Manual Handling, Working at Height, Classroom.
+I have undertaken the online Basic Safeguarding and 'Prevent' (anti-extremism) training I agree to support the School's Aims I agree to sign in and out in the visitor book on every visit to the school.
+I agree to wear the visitor badge issued by the school at all times whilst working on the schoo premises.
+I agree to treat information obtained from being a volunteer in school as strictly confidential I consent to photographs in which my image appears being used on the school website and Twitter feed and understand that I can withdraw this consent at any time.
+Signed Name